SiliconLabs/wiseconnect/examples/snippets/ble/ble_throughput_app/readme.md

 - In this Application, the GATT server configures with Custom service with write, read, and notification characteristic UUIDs.
 - When connected remote device enables the notification on UUID, Silicon Labs device sends the continuous notifications to the connected device.
-- This is data can be captured with Sniffer to measure the throughputs.
+- This is data can be captured with Sniffer to measure the throughput.

 **Sequence of Events**